 On the other hand, if you’d prefer not to pay for a full tour, a small entry free will grant you unaccompanied access to the 17-mile scenic road that runs through Monument Valley.
 The most recognizable geological formations are all visible from the road itself, and visitors are welcome to stop at any of the overlooks for a better view.
 You could easily spend an afternoon driving the entire loop without needing to hire a tour guide, so the answer really depends on how much of the park you’d like to explore – as well as how much you want to spend.
 Both ways of seeing Monument Valley are well worth your time.

-If you decide to drive the scenic loop on your own, we recommend our own Monument Valley Navajo Tribal Park Self-Guided Driving Tour for some extra context and information, available now through the Action Tour Guide app on iOS and Android devices.
+If you decide to drive the scenic loop on your own, we recommend our own Monument Valley Navajo Tribal Park Self-Guided Driving Tour for some extra context and information.